FridaWikell/frisa-booking/README.md

 ![Hero image at index page](doc/hero-image.webp)

-The hero image is an eyecatching image selected to get the user to feel "wow, I want to do that aswell".
+The hero image is an eyecatching image selected to get the user to feel "wow, I want to create that aswell".
 It's selected to get the user to feel the inspiration flow.
-The warm tones in the images are there to get a warm and welcoming feeling.
+The warm tones in the image are there to get a warm and welcoming feeling.

 #### Welcome text

 ![Welcome text at index page](doc/welcome-text.webp)

 At the hero image, the welcome text is presented.
-The text has a darker background which makes it easier for the user to read.
+The text has a dark background which makes it easier for the user to read.
 The text is there to welcome the user and present a short description of what they can expect of the website.
-After the text, a button which links to the booking page, is present.
+After the text, a button which links to the booking page is presented.
 It has a lighter color which makes it pop from the background.
 This presents and directs the user to the main purpose of the website.

-#### Members benefit
+#### Member benefits

 ![Benefits of becoming a member](doc/members.webp)

 A motivational text of why the user should sign up and become a member is supposed to get the user to sign up.
-If the user isn't convinced, two lists are present of what you get as a member and what you miss out on.
+If the user isn't convinced, there are two lists that compare what you get as a member and what you miss out on as a non-member.

 #### Sign up button

 ![Sign up button below member benefits](doc/members-sign-up.webp)

-If the user is visiting the index page without beeing signed in, a sign up page is present below the member benefits.
-This to make it easy for the user to sign up when they have read the fantastic benefits.
+If the user is visiting the index page without being signed in, there is a sign up button below the member benefits.
+This is to make it easy for the user to sign up when they have read the fantastic benefits.

 #### Carousel

 ![Carousel of images](doc/carousel.webp)

 At the bottom of the index page, a carousel with images are located.
-This carousel is there to present several more objects that can me done at the workshops.
+This carousel is there to present several more objects that can be created at the workshops.
 Their goal is to inspire users and increase their interest in registering for the workshops.
 The start image is an image with a text on it to get the user to start looking at the images.

 ### About page